-Two events in our community have inspired us to look at how the wonders of the deep have been represented in the Fired Arts.
-Dive into the Arts & Seafood Celebration in Dania Beach on March 30 and 31, followed by the Free Our Seas Environmental Art Festival in Hollywood on April 20.
+Events in our beach community have often inspired us to look at how the wonders of the deep have been represented in the Fired Arts.
 See how WMODA is awash with weird underwater critters including fish, mollusks and crustaceans.

 On the surface, curious crabs and lively lobsters might seem like an unlikely subject for artists of any kind.
 However, 17th century Flemish and Dutch masters enjoyed depicting sea creatures in their luscious still life paintings.
 The 19th century German naturalist and artist, Ernst Haeckel, created intricate drawings of crabs, lobsters and other sea creatures to illustrate his important scientific research.
 His stunning designs in Artforms of Nature (1904) accentuate the bizarre beauty of these underwater residents.